 Some journeys, no matter what route you take, are automatically charged to include Zone 1 and capping reflects this.

 In January 2015, we changed our daily pay as you go caps to reflect modern-day travel patterns.
-Many of the new caps are cheaper than the old off-peak caps and the majority of customers now enjoy cheaper fares as a result.
+Many of the all day caps are cheaper than the old off-peak caps and the majority of customers now enjoy cheaper fares as a result.

 However, if you are repeatedly paying more for a Zone 1-6 daily cap because off-peak caps for travel in Zones 4-6 were withdrawn, and are eligible as shown below, we will automatically refund you.

 You are eligible for a payment if your day's travel means you would have reached a Zones 4-6 off-peak cap on: